Learn • Anywhere

 • Improves mood

-Taking time to practice mindful breathing on your hike can only cause happiness!
+Taking time to practice mindful breathing on your hike can increase your happiness!

 Quiz